nashville-software-school/bangazon-inc/book-1-orientation/chapters/CSHARP_INTRO.md

 ## Pushing To Github

 Before you push to Github, make sure that you add a gitignore file to your project.
-In your terminal, from the root of the application run `dnignore`.
-If you get an error saying the command is not found, be sure to go back to the installation chapter and get that added to your bashrc file.
+In your terminal, from the root of the application run `dotnet new gitignore`.

 ## Learning a Second Language